 Below is one of my favorite combos but definitely experiment and figure out what you like.
-I think one mandatory ingredient in the is adding frozen banana for extra creaminess.
-And if you like more sweetness, adding a date will help.
+Sometimes I put in the banana, sometimes I leave it out.
+And if you like more sweetness, adding a medjool date will help.

 And toppings are kind of the best part, so I included a list of my favorite options under the recipe.

 Blend all your ingredients together until very creamy.
 Top with fresh fruit, granola, nuts, chia seeds -- whatever you desire!
 You may need to use your blender stick or scrape down the edges to get it to blend given the small amount of liquid.
 It should be very thick!
 Only add more liquid as needed.

 Blend all your ingredients together until very creamy.

 Top with fresh fruit, granola, nuts, chia seeds -- whatever you desire!

 You may need to use your blender stick or scrape down the edges to get it to blend given the small amount of liquid.
 It should be very thick!
 Only add more liquid as needed.

 Now the toppings are the fun part!
 Here are some of my favorites: